 Each secondary school provides for the administration of the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) to all enrolled grade 8, 9 and 10 students.
-However, a written notice shall be provided to each parent that shall include the opportunity to exempt his or her child from taking the assessment.
+However, a written notice for grade 10 students shall be provided to each parent that shall include the opportunity to exempt his or her child from taking the assessment.

-§ 5.
-Assessment Opportunities for Home Education Students
+5. Assessment Opportunities for Home Education Students

-Opportunities to take state assessment tests (FSA reading, writing, and EOC assessments) are available to home education students.
+Opportunities to take state assessment tests (FSA/FAST reading, writing, and EOC assessments) are available to home education students.
 Arrangements should be made through the district's Assessment Coordinator at 386-647-4646.